alandmoore/admbrowser/README.rst

     192.168.1.1:8880

 If you neglect to include a port, and just put an IP address or hostname, the port 8080 will be used by default.

+**NOTE** This feature may not work on some OS.
+It currently relies on setting the http_proxy environment variable (regardless of which method you use to configure it), which may not be respected on all systems.
+It definitely works on Linux, and probably on any unixlike system.

 Print Settings
 --------------